drcode/webfui/README.md

 ## Tech Demo Showing Off WebFUI

 Here is an [inverse kinematics demo written 100% in ClojureScript](http://lisperati.com/webfui/inverse_kinematics.html)- Browse the source code in the webfui-examples directory.
 This example is pure HTML5, and using WebFUI means none of the application code directly manipulates the DOM.
 Click on the figure to drag it around the screen.
+For further demos, check out this [calculator](http://lisperati.com/webfui/calculator.html) and [this example of mouse interaction](http://lisperati.com/webfui/mouse_tracking.html).

+## Performance Challenges

+One of the key design choices in WebFUI is that the DOM and the program state are strongly linked via a super simple mechanism: *Any* change to the state updates *all* the DOM.
+Similarly *any* changes to the DOM (Such as by the user entering text into a form field) updates *all* the state.
+This makes your code very simple, but can affect performance of your app.

+However, WebFUI mitigates the inefficiency of this two-way synchronization of state and the DOM in various ways.
+First of all, ClojureScript has highly-efficient persistent data structures that WebFUI can use to minimize these performance penalties.
+Also, WebFUI performs delta calculations during DOM changes to send as few DOM updates as possible to the web browser.
+Luckily, all the browser vendors are currently in a javascript performance arms race, making this less of a problem over time.

+Because of these optimizations, WebFUI has reasonable performance in most real-world applications (use the examples included with webfui as a guide to judge app responsiveness.)
+However, on some devices, such as older iPad/iPhones, Javascript is still relatively slow, and you'll notice some delays in a WebFUI-based HTML5 app.

 ## Installing WebFUI